snowdonr/pyms-minerva/UserGuide/Contributing/StyleGuide.rst

 Grouping commands and using newlines
 -------------------------------------

+Sort functions and class methods alphabetically, with dunder methods at the top.

+Return copy.copy or copy.deepcopy only when this will not impact performance or otherwise absolutely necessary.
+Alternatively, use numpy.array().tolist().

 Organise commands into logical groups, and separate if necessary with newlines to improve readability.